-When left undetected in infants and young children, deafness will impair a child's ability to develop normal speech and language skills, stay on track academically with their hearing peers, and achieve on time social and emotional milestones.
+When left undetected in infants and young children, deafness will impair a child's ability to develop normal speech and language skills, stay on track academically with their hearing peers, and achieve on-time social and emotional milestones.

-To ensure that newborns and infants identified as deaf or hard of hearing begin receiving appropriate and timely high quality services, the Nebraska Early Hearing Detection and Intervention (NE-EHDI) Program has developed goals focusing on newborn hearing screening, diagnostic evaluations, early intervention, medical home, family support, periodic hearing screenings, professional development, program development, EHDI promotion, and data systems.
+To ensure that newborns and infants identified as deaf or hard of hearing begin receiving appropriate and timely high-quality services, the Nebraska Early Hearing Detection and Intervention (NE-EHDI) Program has developed goals focusing on newborn hearing screening, diagnostic evaluations, early intervention, medical home, family support, periodic hearing screenings, professional development, program development, EHDI promotion, and data systems.

-Early detection and early intervention saves money!
+Early detection and early intervention save money!

-Nebraska Early Development Network (EDN) provides Early Intervention (EI) services for families with children birth to age three with developmental delays and/or health care needs and connects families to needed services.
+Nebraska Early Development Network (EDN) provides Early Intervention (EI) services for families with children from birth to age three with developmental delays and/or health care needs and connects families to needed services.
 EI is an individualized program of services and supports based on the needs of the individual family.

 EI is important because research shows that the first three years are the most important time for learning in a child's life.
 Providing developmental supports and services early improves a child's ability to develop and learn.
 It may also prevent or decrease the need for special education services later on.
 The goal of early intervention in Nebraska is to "open a window of opportunity" for families to help their children with special needs develop to their full potential.